excln/BmsONE/docs/readme_en.txt

 After placing or selecting a BPM event, a small tool bar to input BPM appears.

 BGA data and most extra data cannot be edited, but they will not be lost by this application.
+Only extra data in BMSInfo can be edited by writing fragments of JSON directly as follows:
+  "banner": "my_banner.png",
+  "back_image": "my_back_image.png"

 A configuration file is stored in a directory such as:
   [Windows] C:\Users\<USER>\AppData\Local\BmsONE